Edward Caswall

-Edward Caswall, CO, (15 July 1814 – 2 January 1878) was an Anglican clergyman and hymn writer who converted to Catholicism and became an Oratorian priest.
+Edward Caswall, CO, (15 July 1814 – 2 January 1878) was a clergyman and hymn writer who converted to Catholicism and became an Oratorian priest.
 His more notable hymns include: "Alleluia!
 Alleluia!
 Let the Holy Anthem Rise"; "Come, Holy Ghost"; and "Ye Sons and Daughters of the Lord".

 Biography

 He was born at Yateley, Hampshire on 15 July 1814, the son of Rev. R. C. Caswall, sometime Vicar of Yateley, Hampshire.

-Caswall was educated at Chigwell Grammar School, Marlborough Grammar School and Brasenose College, Oxford, where he graduated Bachelor of Arts in 1836 with honours and later proceeded to Master of Arts.
+Caswall was educated at Chigwell School, Marlborough Grammar School and Brasenose College, Oxford, where he graduated Bachelor of Arts in 1836 with honours and later proceeded to Master of Arts.
 In 1838 he was ordained deacon, and in 1839 priest, in the Church of England.
 Before leaving Oxford, he published, under the pseudonym of Scriblerus Redivivus, The Art of Pluck, a satire on the ways of the careless college student.

 He was curate of the Church of St Lawrence at Stratford-sub-Castle, near Salisbury from 1840 to 1847.
 As curate, he would invite the children who had attended morning services to the parsonage and give them breakfast.
 On the anniversary on one's baptism, he would give some money to buy clothes.
 In the summer of 1846 he, his wife, and his brother Tom visited Ireland.

 He resigned his curacy and, in January 1847, was received into the Catholic Church by Cardinal Januarius Acton in Rome.
 His brother Tom had converted to Catholicism previously.
 Caswall's conversion caused an estrangement from some members of his family, including his mother and brother Alfred.
 His wife, Louisa Stuart Caswall, who had also become a Catholic, died of cholera on 14 September 1849 while they were staying at Torquay.
 The following year Caswall joined the Oratory of St. Philip Neri under future-cardinal John Henry Newman, to whose influence his conversion to Catholicism was due.
 He was ordained a Catholic priest in 1852.
 Caswall was delegated the responsibility of establishing the Oratory school, which opened in 1859.
 He often served as acting superior in Newman's absence.

+His brother Henry was a priest in the United States and England, who is perhaps best known today for his encounter with Joseph Smith, the founder of Mormonism.

 He died at the Birmingham Oratory, Edgbaston on 2 January 1878 and was buried at Rednal, near Bromsgrove, Worcestershire.